webtrends-optimize/knowledge-base/docs/for-web/integrations/pull-integrations/bloomreach-data-layer.md

 Once ingested into the platform via. post-load script, we can use Data Object Attribute matching for Locations and Segments.

+Make sure you use the same names sent into Bloomreach's data layer.

 ## Things to note

 - This script assumes the data is available by the time the Optimize tag loads.